ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20170116-Starting-This-Blog.md

 But why stop there?
 Once we have the blog written up, we should use other tools to get it deployed easily.
 I mean, why do things by hand when we can automate it all?
 Once the blog is created, we'll use tools to automatically build and release the site.

+## Disclaimer
+Update: This site has since been updated and no longer uses Wyam.

 ## Wyam
 Getting started with Wyam is easy enough.
 There are a handful of places to get the bits from, but I chose to use the Windows installer [here](https://github.com/Wyamio/Wyam/releases).
 Just download the Setup.exe and run it on the machine.
 Now Wyam is installed and you get a cool command prompt in your start menu.